 We are also confident in one broad, long-term forecast: the upcoming third decade of the 21st century is likely to look a lot more like the first decade than the second.
 Put another way, based on valuations shared in recent ACR commentaries, 2019 looks more like 1999 than any other time in the past twenty years.
-Therefore, we believe that EQR, Berkshire Hathaway and other true value investors will resume the extension of our large, long-term lead against the major indexes in the coming decade.
+EQR, Berkshire Hathaway, and other true value investors should continue to generate strong absolute returns.
+We also believe all bubbles eventually deflate, which should lead to value strategies resuming their lead vs major indices in the coming decade.